PA COVID-19 Weekly Update

 This week, the Department of Health analyzed the following vaccine data within its 66-county vaccine jurisdiction; Philadelphia is a separate vaccine jurisdiction:

-· The number of people currently hospitalized with COVID-19 on Monday, Dec.
-13 was 5.4% higher than on Dec.
-6. The percent of available adult and pediatric ICU beds in the state fell to 14% and 10.3%, respectively.
+- The number of people currently hospitalized with COVID-19 on Monday, Dec.
+20 was 0.3 percent lower than on Dec.
+13. The percent of available adult and pediatric ICU beds in the state rose to 14.4% and fell to 8%, respectively.

 The Department of Health continues to provide the public with extensive and frequently updated data on both the COVID-19 dashboard and the vaccine dashboard.
 Both dashboards provide an interactive experience for the user to review statewide and local-level data updated daily.